olakursri/enterprise-rag-assistant/README.md

 ## Overview

 This project implements a Retrieval-Augmented Generation (RAG) system to enable enterprise document querying using LLMs.
+The skeleton of a smart assistant

 ## Architecture